DataDog/documentation/content/en/agent/guide/agent-fips-proxy.md

 #### journald logs configuration

-If you're using [Log Management][3] and want to send the Datadog Agent FIPS Proxy logs to Datadog, you must set up the Datadog Agent to read logs from journald.
+If you use [Log Management][3] and want to send the Datadog Agent FIPS Proxy logs to Datadog, set up the Datadog Agent to read logs from journald.

 1. In the Agent's [configuration file][2], set `logs_enabled` to `true` to activate the Logs Agent.
 In the [configuration directory][4], create a file at `fips_proxy.d/conf.yaml` with the following content: